 I’ve made two dishes so far and while I loved both, I decided to first share the Bacon and Brussels Sprouts with Bowtie Pasta.
 The sprouts are pan roasted and combined with bowtie pasta, bacon, cream and Parmesan cheese to create what was a perfect dinner for me.
 I’ve also prepared Mary’s Honey Chipotle Meatloaf and we loved it but no photos to share, oops!
 Sometimes the people say ‘Let’s EAT!’ and photos are simply not going to happen.

 I will be making it again and I’ll probably share it too but if I were you I wouldn’t wait…go buy this book!
 Perfect for the beginner or more experienced cook…don’t we all need new ideas for dinner?

 As for these Bacon and Brussels Sprouts with Bowtie Pasta?
 Make them if you hated them, make them if you love them now.
 Make them for Thanksgiving but seriously, just make them.
 Maybe don’t have company over like I did.
 I had to share and you won’t have to!

-By the way, it is Food Network day too and our theme this week is all about Brussels Sprouts; be sure to check out the fantastic collection after the recipe.
-If you want something really unique try this dish for
+By the way, it is Food Network day and our theme this week is all about Brussels Sprouts; be sure to check out the fantastic recipes from friends!

 Want/Need more?
 Here you go!